 - Mixed oxidation signals a transition — your glands finding their rhythm again.

-- Four Lows means the system is conserving energy for deep repair.
+- Four Lows means the system is in a state of burnout and energy conservation.

 None of these states are permanent — they’re stages in a longer process of regulation and recovery.